Max is attempting to climb onto a peapod rocker. The teacher walks over to offer support.

 - Strategies for interaction (16-24 months): Remain available for the child during play

 - Action: The teacher was on hand as Max started climbing on the rocker and helped him successfully get into position to use it safely.

 Persistence, Effort, & Attentiveness

 Children demonstrate the ability to remain engaged in experiences and develop a sense of purpose and follow-through.

-- Offer support and guidance if the child becomes frustrated when playing
+- Strategies for interaction (16-24 months): Offer support and guidance if the child becomes frustrated when playing

 - Child Care Center